-When it comes to energy-efficient HVAC installation in Longmont, there’s good news for your family at tax time.
+When it comes to energy-efficient HVAC installation in Longmont, there’s good news for you this tax period.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This might entitle you to reductions for energy-efficient home modifications, like updated heating and cooling units, water heaters and heat pumps.
+This could qualify you for credits for energy-efficient home enhancements, like updated heating and cooling equipment, water heaters and heat pumps.

-To qualify for the credit, the residence should be the taxpayer’s primary residence in the USA.
-The improvement must have a life of five years or more, with the original use starting with the homeowner.
+To qualify for the credit, the residence is required to be the taxpayer’s primary residence in the U.S. The improvement must have a life of five years or more, with the original use starting with the homeowner.

-What Types of Changes are Considered High-Efficiency Updates?
+What Types of Enhancements are Considered High-Efficiency Renovations?

-Usually, this tax credit corresponds with 10% of the price of the following energy-saving enhancements that match specified ENERGY STAR® guidelines:
+Usually, this tax credit corresponds with 10% of the expense of the following energy-saving changes that match specified ENERGY STAR® guidelines:

 - Advanced main air-circulating fans